dacharyc/prfocus-website/content/en/docs/pull-requests/ignored-prs.md

 When you press the **Ignore** button, the pull request goes into the **Ignored PRs** Dashboard.

-This is simply a list of PRs that you've ignored.
+This dashboard is a list of PRs that you've ignored.

 ![Screenshot showing the Ignored PRs Dashboard with a list of full-width PR Summary rows](/images/ignored-prs.png)